mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 2. Spatial Surrogate Code: A string representing which SMOKE v4 spatial surrogate that is used to cover this EIC.
 3. Scaling Fraction: This fraction is used to scale the emissions from this EIC.
 If the fraction is 1.0, the emissions are left unchanged.
 If the fraction is 0.5, you reduce the emissions by 50%.
 If the fraction is 3, you triple the emissions.

 The first one is used for the default DTIM case, where the second column only points to "vmt" or "trips".
-But the second file is part of the Santa Barbara example, and the second tuple column points to SMOKE spatial surrogates for spatial disaggregation.
+The second file is part of the Santa Barbara example, and the second tuple column points to SMOKE spatial surrogates for spatial disaggregation.

 #### region_boxes